North American companies buying more robots to keep up with demand

 Burnstein said the pandemic froze many businesses, as operations shut down to protect human health.
 “But ultimately it accelerated the adoption of automation, because companies recognized if they were going to do it, now would be the time.”

-Tyson Foods Inc (TSN.N), the U.S. meat company, is among those looking to use more robots on its production lines.
+Tyson Foods Inc, the U.S. meat company, is among those looking to use more robots on its production lines.
 In 2019, the company opened a 26,000 square foot automation research center near its headquarters in Springdale, Arkansas.

 “For the most part, it’s still too soon for some of the really innovative and proprietary systems we’re developing,” said Marty Linn, the center’s director of engineering.
 Automating jobs such as deboning chickens is extremely difficult, he noted, because the size and shape of each chicken can vary greatly.
 Robots work best when they can handle uniform items.